adevrrc/adev-p2-notes/docs/csharp-oop/inheritance.md

 }
 ```

-If the `GetPay()` method was coded as a property, it would look like:
+Properties can also be declared as `abstract`.
+If the `GetPay()` method was coded as a property, the property would need to be overridden in the concrete class.

 ```csharp
 public abstract class Employee